brycepg/fto-scraper/Readme.md

 which runs the script twice per day at 12AM / 12PM where `dir` is the directory for `append_csv.sh` AND `scrape_fto.py`

+### truncate_csv.sh

+Truncates the result from `append_csv.sh`, to the last 6 months of data to the beginning of the last 6th month.
+This script is called inside from `append_csv.sh` and creates a csv file with the same name as the output of append_csv in the same directory, with _6months.csv appended to to the end.

 ### Output

         Date,Population,Birth Queue,Pregnant Mothers